 What do I need to be able to work as a Massage Therapist?
-You need to complete 100 hours of training at an approved school.
+You need to complete training at an approved school.
 MTI is approved.
 You also need a business license in order to work in your city or county.
-In many cities you need only proof of your 100 hr. massage training.
+In many cities you need only proof of your Massage Therapy Fundamentals training.
 However, some cities/counties may have ordinances requiring more hours.
-In this case you will need to take the extra hours required by the city OR Apply to camtc.org for Certified Massage Practitioner Status with 250 hours of training.
-This will allow you to obtain a business license in any California city.
-You will also be able to use the term CMT - Certified Massage Therapist (500 hrs) or CMP -Certified Massage Practitioner (250 hrs)
+In this case you will need to take the extra hours required by the city OR Apply to camtc.org for Certified Massage Therapist Status.
+This will allow you to apply for a business license in any California city.
+Certified Massage Therapist requires 500 hours plus passing the MBLEx exam.

-Some schools offer programs with 500 hours, some with 600, and some with 700.
+Some schools offer programs with 500 hours and some 700 or more hours.
 Which one should I pick?Some forces in the industry are pushing for curriculums with a higher number of hours, while others ponder why a therapist needs to have studied 1,000 hours to perform chair massages.

 The length of training at various schools is not always an indication of the school's quality and may depend on other factors.
-For example, schools that offer federal financial aid must have a minimum of 600 hours to offer federal loans or 720 clock hours to offer federal grants.
+For example, schools that offer federal financial aid must have a minimum of 720 clock hours to offer federal grants.

 While the decision to select a program should not be based on the number of hours alone, you should look at programs that will give you at least the number of hours which will qualify you for a city/county business license.
 You can then add hours to your training at a later time in continuing education, but taking a shorter rather than a longer program will allow you to enter the market (and start recovering your investment) sooner without any significant difference in acquired knowledge or skill level.